‘Lakesedge’ Review: Lyndall Clipstone’s debut serves gothic vibes, but not much else

 Also, the cast of characters is set up to be perfect for this kind of story.
 We have a young woman with a dark past and tragic upbringing, a young boy with dangerous powers, a young man who is more monster than human, a cute and bubbly alchemist, a mature, faithful servant, and a terrible enemy lurking in the deep.

 Unfortunately, our main protagonists Leta and Rowan feel like cardboard cutouts for what they could have been.
 Leta is self-sacrificial; that’s about it.
-She does not care about her well being or how her being danger will upset others.
+She does not care about her well-being or how her being in danger will upset others.
 As long as she can save who she cares about, that’s all that matters.

 Advertisement

-Not to mention, the side characters are terribly under utilized, despite being the most interest people in the story.
+Not to mention, the side characters are terribly underutilized, despite being the most interesting people in the story.
 How did Arien end up with dark magic?
 No idea.
 This alchemist character comes from a tight-knit society where it is looked down upon to leave the community and serve in an estate.
 Why did she choose to do that?
 We don’t get to know.

 At least there is one more redeeming factor for this story.